MAlexGG/MAlexGG/README.md

 ![Github banner](https://user-images.githubusercontent.com/73828751/128734888-cf035ec7-d916-4979-a386-2daf0a843f9e.jpg)

 Web developer, constantly motivated to acquire new knowledge.
-Thanks to this curiosity, I find myself venturing into the world of programming, I currently have front-end knowledge applying agile methodologies such as kanban and scrum and back-end knowledge with OOP, applying tests.
+Thanks to this curiosity, I find myself venturing into the world of programming, I like to develop software with APIRest client-server architecture, the front-end in vanilla Javascript and React.js.
+The back-end I have started developing APIs in Java with Spring Boot after doing it for a while with PHP and Laravel, I like also to test especially the back-end.
 I have previously worked as an architect, which allows me to have extensive knowledge in design and user experience.
 I'm interested in sustainability and I like to bring this knowledge to the areas in which I work, in addition to continuing training to acquire more skills and grow as a person and professional.
+I currently teach full-stack web development and I have fun creating exercises and projects for my students.

 - :briefcase: Do you want to take a look at my portfolio? <a href="https://malexgg.github.io/portfolio/#/" target="_blank" rel="noopener"> **Here it is**</a>